Spaceghost/dottk/README.md

-# Auto-renew DotTK
+# DotTK

 Automatically renew .tk domains for 12 months.

-Use with care!
-This is a script I created a few years ago and the .tk API and license may have changed in the meantime.
+**Use with care!** This is a script I created a few years ago and the .tk API and license may have changed in the meantime.

 ## Quick Start